amrutprabhu/amrutprabhu.github.io/_posts/2021/2021-12-11-spring-cloud-stream-with-kafka-communication.md

 ```
 Here I have used the stream bridge to send messages, which is currently sending messages at an interval of 2 sec.

-Now, Since we are using the Kafka binder, We need to provide the properties to the binder in order to send the messages to the right broker and also set the serializer and deserializer.
-Let look at those configs.
+Now, Since we are using the Kafka binder, We need to provide properties to the binder in order to send messages to the right broker and also set the serializer and deserializer.
+Let's look at those configs.

 ### Kafka Binder Properties